UCL/STIR/examples/SAFIR_genericScanner/README.txt

-The PET scanner prototype of the SAFIR project does not consists of symmetric detector blocks.
-This led to the need for a new scanner geometry in STIR.
-It is implemented named generic geometry.
-In short it uses the coordinates provided by an external text file instead of the ones computed internally by STIR itself (based on the symmetry of the detector).
+The PET scanner prototype of the SAFIR project has a high requirement for precision.
+Therefore the simplification of projecting all detectors on a cylinder (cylindric geometry) for the reconstruction instead of the real scanner form of a dodecagon leads to a not sufficient spatial resolution.
+The block geometry projects the detectors on a polygon, but the modules have the restriction of consisting of equally sized blocks.
+The newest design of SAFIR does not fulfill this condition.
+Therefore a third geometry (generic geometry) was implemented.
+It computes the position of the detectors used for the reconstruction based on an external text file and hence is not dependent on the design of the detector.
+It requires the availability of the coordinates in an external file and that the rings consist of an constant number of detectors.

-The files in this directory are to test the new implementation, to understand the changes and as model for later usage.
+The files in this directory are to test the new 'generic' implementation, to understand the changes and as model for later usage.

 The bash script 'test.sh' runs the methods 'lm_to_projdata', 'backproject', 'forward_project' and 'OSMAPOSL' to test the functionality with the new scanner